I'm a voice and public speaking coach in Los Angeles who works with professionals, performers, and people interested in personal development.

 In addition to the many public workshops, classes, and private coaching opportunities detailed on the Fitzmaurice Voicework site, you'll find application materials for the voice teacher certification program.

 WORKSHOPS: I offer voice workshops of varying length and emphasis.

 Most of the voice workshops are intended for performers or teachers of performers (including voice teachers); however, some workshops are also open to everyone who wants voice training.
-Every few months, I offer a two-day introductory voice workshop in Los Angeles for performers and teachers of performers.
+Once or twice a year, I offer a two-day introductory voice workshop in Los Angeles for performers and teachers of performers.
 From time to time I also teach five-day workshops that explore the whole arc of Fitzmaurice Voicework.
 In addition, I teach workshops of varying length that cover specific subjects.

 VOICE CLASSES: My voice classes in Los Angeles are for performers and teachers of performers.
 They are ongoing and offered at a variety of times each week.
 See above for details.
 My voice classes are used by LA-based actors who employ a wide variety of acting techniques and have a wide variety of experience.
 For some actors, attending voice class means having a place to develop and practice effective, healthy vocal technique; for some it's becoming more vocally expressive or developing certain aspects of the voice; for some it's overcoming phobias and facing their fear of revealing themselves in front of others in specific contexts; for some it's opening up the body and finding a deeper connection to oneself; for some it's about repatterning a habit of getting hoarse after being very expressive; for some it's having a place to play each week.
 My Los Angeles voice classes are appropriate for theater actors as well as television and film actors.